senbox-org/sen2like/README.md

 The __Sen2Like__, [1] demonstration processor has been developed by ESA in the framework of the EU Copernicus programme (https://www.copernicus.eu/).

-The main goal of __Sen2Like__ is to generate Sentinel-2 like harmonised surface reflectances with higher periodicity by integrating additional compatible optical mission sensors.
+The main goal of __Sen2Like__ is to generate Sentinel-2 like harmonised/fused surface reflectances with higher periodicity by integrating additional compatible optical mission sensors.

 It is a contribution to on going worldwide initiatives (*NASA-HLS, Force, CESBIO [2],[3]) undertook to facilitate higher level processing starting from harmonized data.